Home » Symptoms » Dog Symptoms A-Z » Lameness Shifting

 -

 Is a special diet necessary for dogs with shifting leg lameness?
-A balanced diet rich in anti-inflammatory ingredients can support joint health and be helpful in treatment.
+A balanced diet rich in anti-inflammatory ingredients can support joint health and be helpful during treatment.
 A veterinarian can give specific recommendations.

 -

 Should I protect my dog if he has shifting leg lameness?
-It is important to monitor the dog’s activity and avoid excessive strain, but complete protection is often not necessary.
+It is important to monitor your dog’s activity and avoid excessive strain, but complete rest is often not necessary.
 A balanced amount of exercise can be helpful.

 -